Knowledge base

 - Free WordPress training provided by the site progresser-en-informatique.com.
 If you want to get to the point, focus on the following modules:

-... while creating a new site on hosting
+Create a WordPress site on an existing hosting

-In order to access the Web Hosting and add a new site by installing WordPress at the same time:
+To access Web Hosting and add a new site by installing WordPress at the same time:

-- Click on the button to add a site:
+- Click the button to add a site:

 - Choose to install WordPress.